-The Interconnection Construction Service Agreement (ICSA) is the companion agreement to the ISA and is necessary for projects that require the construction of Interconnection Facilities as defined in the ISA Specifications section 3.0.
-The ICSA details the following items:
+Prior to the Transition Date, the Interconnection Construction Service Agreement (ICSA) set forth in Tariff, Part VI, Attachment P was the companion agreement to the ISA and was used for projects that require the construction of Interconnection Facilities and Network Upgrades as defined in the ISA Specifications section 3.0.
+The ICSA detailed the following items:

-- Project scope - Construction responsibilities of the involved parties - Ownership of transmission and customer interconnect facilities - Schedule of major construction work.
+- Project scope - · Construction responsibilities of the involved parties - Ownership of transmission and customer interconnect facilities - Schedule of major construction work.